EdgeHacks/edgehacks-CTF/README.md

-# HarkerHacks-CTF
+# EdgeHacks CTF
-A CTF puzzle for the Harker Hackathon
+A CTF puzzle for EdgeHacks